quantum0813/Loltris/README.md

     * Preview of next block
     * Status information
     * "Ghostpiece"
+    * "Über-Tetromino" joke feature that automatically creates a "perfect" tetromino
+    * Flipping (flip the blocks)
   * Highscore list
   * Interactive menus, with mouse support (wow...)
     * Mouse and arrow-keys can be used interchangeably
-  * "Über-Tetromino" joke feature that automatically creates a "perfect" tetromino
-  * Flipping (flip the blocks)
   * Modifiable keymap
+  * Options-menu

 ## Screenshots